Time of the Monkey: Accolades

 TVLine named Judith Light and S. Epatha Merkerson as honorable mentions as the "Performer of the Week" for the week of February 4, 2023, for their performance in the episode.
 The site wrote, "Poker Face's scheming seniors Joyce and Irene might be in a retirement home, but they can still pack a punch.
 Esteemed TV veterans Judith Light and S. Epatha Merkerson — who have a trophy room full of acting awards between them — made a killer duo this week as Joyce and Irene, a pair of rebellious former hippies who quickly befriend Charlie by sharing their weed stash.
 Light and Merkerson had a vigorous, defiant energy together as the longtime pals gleefully made mischief, and they chilled our blood, too, when we learned they were very capable of murdering anyone who stood in the way of their revolution.
 They even mixed it up with Charlie in a hilariously brutal fistfight after Charlie discovered their crimes.
 Poker Face is a terrific showcase for one-off guest stars, and Light and Merkerson proved they still have more than a few tricks left up their sleeves."

+Light received a nomination for Outstanding Guest Actress in a Comedy Series at the 75th Primetime Creative Arts Emmy Awards.
+She won the award, marking the first win for the series and her first Primetime Emmy Award win.